DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ###Social reading platforms

-Social reading has to do with the experience of reading e-books.
+Social reading has to do with the experience of reading ebooks.
 It is a field in great development, which lies beyond the scope of this Toolkit.
 However, it is good for publishers working on e-publications to keep an eye on the future of social reading.

 Examples of social reading platforms: